pivotal/docs-tap/getting-started.md

 time worrying about the provision, configuration, and operations of the backing services they depend on.

-This experience is made possible in Tanzu Application Platform through the Services Toolkit component.
+This experience is made possible in Tanzu Application Platform by using the Services Toolkit component.
 Services Toolkit comprises the following Kubernetes-native components:

 * Service Offering